 Book your place today

-Our Digital Academy mini course bundles run continuously.
-You can book a place at any time using our MyTAP booking system.
-Access begins the day after you’ve booked, when you will receive login details by email.
+Our Digital Academy mini courses run continuously so you can join at any time.
+Access begins the day after you’ve booked, when you will receive your login details by email.